foods are high in iron for toddlers

 2. Experiment with dehydrated fruits or nuts (use nut spreads or ground nuts if under three years old) as snacks.
 You can also spread nut pastes on toast or crackers for a tasty, iron-rich snack.

-3. Thicken homemade soups with dried peas, beans, or lentils.
+3. Thick homemade soups with dried peas, beans, or lentils.
 These ingredients are not only nutritious but also excellent sources of iron.

-4. Use whole meals instead of white bread and choose whole-grain cereals like bran flakes.
-These are high in fiber and iron and can be a great addition to your child’s breakfast.
+4. Use complete meals instead of white bread and choose whole-grain cereals like bran flakes.
+These are high in fiber and iron and can be a successful addition to your child’s breakfast.

 6. Choose a breakfast cereal with added iron, like baby rice cereal or Weetabix, and add some berry fruits to help with iron uptake.